StevenChangZH/FastPupillaryFatiqueDetection/README.md

 * `stdafx.h`: include all headers.
 * `ThreadController.h/cpp`: controls a thread and its method.
 Modify your actions within ThreadController::runLoopControl() method.
 * `ThreadPool.h/cpp`: a thread pool.
 Also it is a singleton - but not use it directly.
 Use SingletonGrabber to access the instance.

 * `SingletonGrabber.h`: encapsulate a static singleton instance to realize singleton design pattern.
+* `UnInheritable.h`: encapsulate a virtual base class to keep ThreadPool and ThreadController cannot be inherited.
+* `haarcascade_eye_tree_eyeglasses.xml`: classifier you can find from OpenCV.